HMCS Goose Bay: Service history

 Goose Bay's keel was laid down on 22 February 1997 by Halifax Shipyards Ltd. at Halifax, Nova Scotia and was launched on 4 September 1997.
 The ship was commissioned into the Canadian Forces on 26 July 1998 at Happy Valley-Goose Bay, Newfoundland and Labrador and carries the hull number MM 707.

 In Fall 2000, the coastal defence vessel took part in the naval exercise Unified Spirit off the east coast of North America.
 From 23 April to 9 May 2001, Goose Bay, accompanied by sister ship Moncton, took part in the NATO naval exercise Blue Game off the coasts of Norway and Denmark.
 In August 2002, Goose Bay and sister ship Summerside sailed to Arctic waters as part of Operation Narwhal Ranger, a military exercise involving all arms of the Canadian Forces.
 This marked the first Arctic visit by naval vessels in thirteen years.

 In August 2010 Goose Bay participated in Operation Nanook 2010, in the Canadian Arctic.
 This was the fourth annual joint exercise, and the first where foreign vessels participated.
 In 2012, the vessel deployed as part of Operation Caribbe, Canada's participation in the war on drugs.

 In February 2015, Goose Bay was deployed again to Operation Caribbe.
 In March 2015, as part of Operation Caribbe, Goose Bay, along with sister ship Shawinigan and the US Navy frigate USS Kauffman, intercepted a vessel in the Caribbean Sea carrying 1017 kg of cocaine.
 On 8 September 2015, Goose Bay deployed for large NATO naval exercises Joint Warrior and Trident Venture with Athabaskan, Windsor, Montréal, Halifax and Summerside.
 In the summer of 2016, Goose Bay was sent on a goodwill tour of the Great Lakes, making several port visits.
 In July, Goose Bay visited her namesake port.
 In September Goose Bay was among the Canadian warships deployed to the NATO naval training exercise "Cutlass Fury" off the east coast of North America.

 In June 2017, Goose Bay returned to the Great Lakes and Saint Lawrence Seaway for a goodwill tour, making several port visits.
 In August Montréal and Goose Bay and sister ship Kingston departed Halifax to take part in the Operation Nanook in Canada's northern waters.

 In 2019, Goose Bay sailed to the Caribbean to take part in the naval exercise Tradewinds, training with other nation's navies from the area.
 In 2021, Goose Bay and HMCS Harry DeWolf took part in Operation Nanook.
 Goose Bay was among the ships deployed to the Arctic for Operation Nanook in August 2022.
 In September 2022, Goose Bay was tasked for hurricane relief efforts, after Hurricane Fiona's devastating impact to the Maritimes.

+In July 2025 it was announced that Goose Bay and seven of her sister ships would be decommissioned before the end of the year.
+The ship was decommissioned on 3 October 2025 at Halifax.